Detecting Gravitational Wave Memory in the Next Galactic Core-Collapse Supernova

 \paragraph{Matched Filtering}

-The procedure implemented in this Letter, starting from the GWOSC noise data and the waveforms predicted by our simulations, is outlined in Fig.\ref{fig:flowchart}.
+The procedure implemented in this Letter, starting from the GWOSC noise data and the waveforms predicted by our simulations, is outlined in Fig.~\ref{fig:flowchart}.

 We inject the tapered signals into a sample of LVK data obtained from the Gravitational Wave Open Science Center (GWOSC) \citep{LVKgwosc}---specifically, a 4096\,s segment of data from the O3b run of the Livingston and Hanford detectors, with an initial GPS time of 1262178304.
+This 4096s window was chosen because it represents a single data frame from GWOSC.
 Due to the nature of the publicly available data from GWOSC, which has a high-pass filter already applied to it, after injection we apply to the strain a high-pass Butterworth filter with a cut-off of 8\,Hz.
+This high-pass Butterworth filter was used to mimic the filter applied by the LVK Scientific Collaboration to remove everything below 10 Hz.
+If the filter were not applied, the signal-to-noise ratio would have been boosted artificially in this frequency band.
+The LIGO noise above 10 Hz was not altered for a filter cutoff of 8 Hz.

 The second panel of Fig.~\ref{fig:gwsignals} shows the signals and the fits after the filter has been applied.
 For all of the models, the secular ramp-up is reduced, but not erased.

-After injecting the signal, we train a Linear Prediction Filter (LPF) \cite{Jackson1996,mcfee15} with 16384 trained parameters on a 2048\,s segment of the data that does not contain the signal.
+After injecting the signal, we train a Linear Prediction Filter (LPF) \cite{Jackson1996} with 16384 trained parameters on a 2048\,s segment of the data that does not contain the signal.
+We tested training the LPF using both the \textit{lpc} function in MATLAB \cite{MATLAB} and the Python module \textit{librosa} \cite{mcfee15}. {Both implementations showed similar results, but we used MATLAB for this work.} The LPF was trained using the half of the data not containing the signal, ensuring that the training data was both sufficiently long and signal free.
+The training converged for training segments shorter than the 2048 seconds used here.
 We then subtract the portion of the signal predicted by the LPF and define

 where $S$ is the strain from the detector, including the injected signal, and $S_{\rm LPF}$ is the output of the LPF.